teler-sh/teler/README.md

 For changes, see the [CHANGELOG.md](/CHANGELOG.md).

+## Community

+We use the Google Groups as our dedicated mailing list.
+Subscribe to [teler-announce](https://groups.google.com/g/teler-announce) via [teler-announce+subscribe@googlegroups.com](mailto:teler-announce+subscribe@googlegroups.com) for important announcements, such as the availability of new releases.
+This subscription will keep you informed about significant developments related to [teler IDS](https://github.com/kitabisa/teler), [teler WAF](https://github.com/kitabisa/teler-waf), [teler Proxy](https://github.com/kitabisa/teler-proxy), and [teler Resources](https://github.com/kitabisa/teler-resources).

+For any [inquiries](https://github.com/kitabisa/teler/discussions/categories/q-a), [discussions](https://github.com/kitabisa/teler/discussions), or [issues](https://github.com/kitabisa/teler/issues) are being tracked here on GitHub.
+This is where we actively manage and address these aspects of our community engagement.

 ## License

 This program is developed and maintained by members of Kitabisa Security Team, and this is not an officially supported Kitabisa product.
 This program is free software: you can redistribute it and/or modify it under the terms of the [Apache license](/LICENSE).
 Kitabisa teler and any contributions are copyright © by Dwi Siswanto 2020-2022.